-Get the official taste of summer right here in Manchester.
+Get a throwback to summer right here in Manchester.

 Goodbye hearty winter meals, we’re leaving you behind for our one true love: Tapas.
-Nothing says summer more than a table full of tasty small plates shared over wine and good ol’ conversation – and we’re so ready for evenings getting sloshed on Sangria while wolfing down bowl after bowl of Patatas Bravas.
+Nothing nods to better, warmer days more than a table full of tasty small plates shared over wine and good ol’ conversation – and we’re so ready for evenings getting sloshed on Sangria while wolfing down bowl after bowl of Patatas Bravas.
 Check out Secret Manchester’s ultimate guide to getting good tapas in Costa Del Manchester.

 With two restaurants across the city on Deansgate and in the Northern Quarter, Evuna has been around for quite some time now, and it’s a true, local favourite.
 Understated on the outside, inside, it’s a traditional Spanish paradise, with an authentic Spanish family vibe with solid wood furnishings and a warm atmosphere.
 The food is mouth-wateringly tasty, with the restaurant even dubbing themselves “the only tapas bar in the area bringing you an authentic fresh tapas menu”.
 The cosy spot is perfect for date night, with dishes such as roasted pork belly, red wine chorizo, and fried squid rings just some of the menu highlights.
 The restaurant also imports fine Spanish wines, so you’ll want to give them a taste to compliment your meal!
 Evuna, 79 Thomas St, Manchester, M4 1LQ | 277-279 Deansgate, Manchester, M3 4EW.